TEAMMATES/teammates/devdocs/settingUp.md

     Note that GAE daily quota will be exhausted after 2-3 runs of the full test suite.

-##Run client scripts
+##Running client scripts
-Client scripts are scripts that help us remotely manipulate data on GAE via its Remote API.
+Client scripts are scripts that remotely manipulate data on GAE via its Remote API.
 Most of developers may not need to write and/or run client scripts but if you are to do so, additional steps are required:

 1. Download and install Google Cloud SDK at https://cloud.google.com/sdk/downloads.

 2. Run `gcloud auth login` in the terminal of your PC and choose your google account for authentication.

-3. Now you can run your script without getting exceptions.
+3. Now you can run your scripts.

 ##Troubleshooting